-Applicants will share editorial responsibility.
+Network members will share editorial responsibility.
 They will draw up editorial guidelines at the start of the project, and regularly monitor compliance.
 Proposals should include a draft model of the said guidelines.
+Proposals should reserve part of the budget for an independent subcontractor that will assess the editorial quality and European perspective of the produced content on a regular basis, and report every year.